renegaed/usenet/sabToCouchpotato/README.md

 #sabToCouchPotato
 ##Description
+Compatible with both Sickbeard and Sickrage.
 Have you already got sabToSickbeard working?
 Want the same integration for SABnzbd+ and CouchPotato as quickly as possible?
 This is perfect for you.

 This script notifies CouchPotato after SABnzbd+ finishes downloading a movie.
 Very minimalistic.
 Does not handle failed downloads.
 This is designed to get the job done quick and dirty without any bells and whistles.
 If you are looking for a more robust solution check out [nzbToMedia.](https://github.com/clinton-hall/nzbToMedia)